Investor hub

 • The Non-Executive Chair leads the Board and is responsible for its governance structures, performance and effectiveness.
 The Non-Executive Directors are responsible for bringing independent and objective judgement to Board decisions.
 The Chief Executive Officer is the primary contact for the Company’s Shareholders and is responsible for ensuring that the link between the Board and the shareholders is strong and efficient.
 The Executive Directors are responsible for the operation of the business and delivering the strategic goals agreed by the Board.

 • The Board intends to review the governance framework on an annual basis to ensure it remains effective and appropriate for the business going forward.
+The Company intends that the ESG Management Committee make recommendations to the Board on the Company’s governance framework to integrate ESG risk and opportunity management.

 • The Company intends to use the following principal methods of communication with its Shareholders: